-- Comparing χ^2 with the number of degrees of freedom M, we therefore have a criterion to test for goodness-of-fit - For a given M, the p.d.f. is known $(\chi^2(M))$ and the observed value can be computed and compared with it - Null hypothesis: there is no difference between prediction and observation (i.e. g fits well the data) - Alternative hypothesis: there is a significant difference between prediction and observation - Under the null, the sum of squares is distributed as a $\chi^2(M)$ - ullet p-values can be calculated by integration of the χ^2 distribution
+- For a given M, the p.d.f. is known $(\chi^2(M))$ and the observed value can be computed and compared with it - Cast the problem as an hypothesis test - Null hypothesis: there is no difference between prediction and observation (i.e. g fits well the data) - Alternative hypothesis: there is a significant difference between prediction and observation - Under the null, the sum of squares is distributed as a $\chi^2(M)$ - p-values can be calculated by integration of the $\chi^2$ distribution